jonny-rimek/blog/content/posts/wowmate.md

  - There will be an in-game addon that will display a summary of past logs for certain types of content and difficulty (similar to raider.io plugin)

- - People can opt to now show there logs public on the website and in the addon, even if they didn't upload the log.
+ - People can opt to not show there logs public on the website and in the addon, even if they didn't upload the log.

  - There will be a slight change to damage leaderboards, there won't be a % behind every log.
 Instead, there will be badges, think SC2 or Dota2 ranks.
 Also, I want to introduce a comparison like that for damage taken.
 Overall I want to but an emphasis on playing cleanly instead of maximizing for damage and ignoring everything else.